BleenIT/libre-studio/README.md

 - The frontend is not production ready, currently used for testing purposes.

+- The backend has no authentication, only expose the public styles endpoint (`/styles/{id}/raw`), and Martin ones.

 ## Creating vector tiles from OSM PBFs

 To generate the vector tiles (pmtile file) from the Open Street Maps PBF files, you will need